Couple Stretching in a Forest

 Alter classic exercises to incorporate balance, stability, and coordination challenges, turning them into functional movements.

-- Try plank variations (e.g., side planks or plank shoulder taps) to challenge your core stability.
+• Try plank variations (side planks, plank shoulder taps) to challenge core stability.

 4. Schedule Functional Training Days